Unified Object Detector for Different Modalities based on Vision Transformers: Results on SUN RGB-D dataset

 \subsection{Number of parameters and inference time}

-Number of parameters and inference time is shown in Table \ref{infer_time_comp_}.
-As we use the same network and hardware, we use the inference time from the simCrossTrans \cite{simCrossTrans_cite} for our Swin-T based network.
-For the larger Swin-S based network, the inference time is slower as expected.\\
+Table \ref{infer_time_comp_} presents the number of parameters and inference time for our proposed network architecture.
+The inference time reported for the Swin-T based network is the same as that reported in the simCrossTrans \cite{simCrossTrans_cite} paper, as we used the same network and hardware.
+However, since the Swin-S based network is larger, the inference time is slower, which is expected.